REGAL REXNORD CORP (RRX)

 Election of Directors

-Joined in 2025 and is exempt from the TSR trigger under the 24-month new-director rule; brings strong CEO and industrial manufacturing experience as head of Hubbell Incorporated, with no overboarding or attendance concerns identified.
+Bakker joined in 2025 and is exempt from the TSR trigger under the 24-month new-director rule; he brings strong CEO and manufacturing credentials as head of Hubbell Incorporated, and no other policy flags apply.

-Joined in 2025 and is exempt from the TSR trigger under the 24-month new-director rule; brings digital, cloud, and AI expertise that is strategically relevant as RRX expands into data center and automation markets.
+Hodge joined in 2025 and is exempt from the TSR trigger under the 24-month new-director rule; she brings valuable digital, AI, and technology expertise relevant to RRX's growth strategy, and no other policy flags apply.

 Say on Pay